ssamot/ce888/labs/lab2/README.md

 Go here [www.overleaf.com](www.overleaf.com) and create an account and a new document.

 ## Setting up
+* Do the following from the unix prompt of your VM
+	* Go to the directory you "cloned" the module files last time
+	* Do `git pull origin master' to bring the new files

 * Do the following tasks using your windows share or your unix account in the VM
-	* Go to the directory you "cloned" the course last time
-	* Copy the lab files into your own github account "lab2" folder
+	* Copy the lab files from the module directory into your own github lab directory, in "lab2" folder
 	* Remove everything from the copied README.md

 ## Histogram and Scaterplot